knoxgon/TurboDyno/README.md

 Clax is the TurboDyno facility class to be able to use necessary functions.
 Core methods reside within Clax.

-1. <b>The first example lets you map, copy and return a dynamic type of <b>PersonRecord</b>.
-It solely copies properties from the provided generic type.</b>
+1. The first example lets you map, copy and return a dynamic type of __PersonRecord__.
+It solely copies properties from the provided generic type.

 ```csharp
 using System;